What exactly are electrolytes, why are they important and how can you get them? Believe it or not, they naturally occur in foods and are easy to get!

 - Canned Fish with soft edible bones

-While calcium helps muscles contract, magnesium causes them relax.
-Magnesium also helps muscles take up oxygen and plays a role in maintaining a normal heartbeat and muscle function.
-Being low in magnesium may negatively affect athletic performance and can cause weakness and even muscle spasms.
+Magnesium: While calcium helps muscles contract, magnesium causes them relax.
+Magnesium also allows muscles to take in oxygen and plays a role in maintaining a normal heartbeat and muscle function.
+Not eating enough magnesium may negatively affect athletic performance and can cause weakness and even muscle spasms.

 Great sources of magnesium include: